hasibzunair/learn-docker/examples/image_classification_model_serve/frontend/README.md

 Drop in your images to see model predictions in a gradio frontend app.

 ### Local development
-To use this code for local development, install the requirements using (make sure Python version is 3.6):
+To use this code for local development, install the requirements using (make sure Python version is 3.8):
 ```bash
 pip install -r requirements.txt
 ```
 Now, you're setup!

 ### Usage
-To see prediction in a simple frontend UI, run:
+To see predictions in a simple frontend UI, run:
 ```
 # run backend
 docker run -p 8000:80 --name cls-serve hasibzunair/classification_model_serving